javier-jaime/SynthAI/README.md

 ![SynthAI](images/SynthAI.png)

-And building a Semantic Layer on Neo4j Graph Database
+And building the Semantic Layer for Knowledge Graphs on Neo4j Graph Database